Catalog

 Coll_Object_Remark .
 Coll_Object_Remarks VARCHAR2(4000) null

-Use remarks to document non-standard information pertaining to the specimen.
+Use remarks to document non-standard information pertaining to the record.
 Do not use remarks for any information which could be recorded with more structure elsewhere, including remarks better stored with a part, event, or any other “piece of the specimen.”

 Entered By